department-of-veterans-affairs/va.gov-team/products/disability/526ez/design/introduction page content.md

 - You got sick or injured while serving (this is called a service-connected disability), or
 - You had an illness or injury before you served and serving made it worse, or
 - A service-connected illness or injury you already have has caused a new injury or illness This form is for filing a new claim or a claim for increased disability compensation for a claim decided more than one year ago.
-Get more information about eligibility for disability compensation.
+[Get more information about eligibility for disability compensation.](https://www.va.gov/disability/eligibility/)

-If you are filing a new claim after an initial claim for the same or similar benefit was previously decided AND you have new and relevant evidence, you can file a supplemental claim.
+If you are filing a new claim after an initial claim for the same or similar benefit was previously decided AND you have new and relevant evidence, you can [file a supplemental claim](https://www.va.gov/decision-reviews/supplemental-claim/).

-If you disagree with a VA decision, you can <u>request a decision review.</u>
+If you disagree with a VA decision, you can [request a decision review](https://www.va.gov/decision-reviews/).

 In addition to this form, there are other forms you may wish or need to complete related to disability benefits.
 If you apply here online, you will have the option to include in your application the necessary forms for if you are:
 - Claiming Individual Unemployability